wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 # Managed services

-Building a mental model about the internal component of a service is also useful when we operate a service written by other teams and even when we are just users of a fully managed service.
+Building a mental model the components of a service is also useful when we operate a service written by other teams and even when we are just users of a fully managed service.

 * Self-developed
 * Self-managed